 Substances & the Dopamine System: How Artificial Rewards Disrupt the Developing Brain

 When drugs or alcohol enter the body, they interact with dopamine pathways — often producing levels of stimulation far beyond natural rewards.
 In the developing brain, this can reshape motivation, learning patterns, and emotional regulation in powerful ways.
+During adolescence, the developing brain is particularly sensitive to reward intensity because regulatory systems are still maturing.

 Understanding this mechanism is more important than memorizing drug names.